anhktrinh/PHYS102-lab-manuals/README.md

 # PHYS102-lab-manuals

+This folder contains both the student lab manual and the TA lab manual.

 Unless I need to perform small changes to both documents, I usually work on the TA Lab manual first.
 Once I've completed the necessary changes, I will copy-paste the entire TA lab mnaual latex code into the student lab manual, and remove manually the tcolorbox sections.